 On April 12, 2023, the REIT announced the intention to commence a NCIB, as approved by the TSX.
-Under the NCIB, the REIT will have the ability to purchase for cancellation up to a maximum of 8,239,557 of its Units, representing 10% of the REIT's public float of 82,395,573 Units through the facilities of the TSX or through a Canadian alternative trading system and in accordance with applicable regulatory requirements at a price per Unit equal to the market price at the time of acquisition.
+Under the NCIB, the REIT has the ability to purchase for cancellation up to a maximum of 8,239,557 of its Units, representing 10% of the REIT's public float of 82,395,573 Units through the facilities of the TSX or through a Canadian alternative trading system and in accordance with applicable regulatory requirements at a price per Unit equal to the market price at the time of acquisition.
 The NCIB became effective on April 18, 2023 and will remain in place until the earlier of April 17, 2024 or the date on which the REIT has purchased the maximum number of Units permitted under the NCIB.
 Any Units acquired through the NCIB will be cancelled.

-During the six months ended June 30, 2023, the REIT repurchased 124,900 Units for \$300 under the NCIB.
-Subsequent to quarter end, the REIT repurchased 83,500 Units for \$200 under the NCIB.
+During the nine months ended September 30, 2023, the REIT repurchased 208,400 Units for \$500 under the NCIB.